The Star, Sydney: Popular culture

 The venue has featured awards nights including playing host to the annual film and television AACTA Awards.
 The first 12 episodes of the 2005–2006 Australian television series Joker Poker was filmed in a private gaming room at the casino.
 The game was dealt by experienced The Star croupiers; however the show was not a success.
 Also filmed there were several episodes of Beauty and the Geek Australia.
 The now defunct Ralph magazine shot its swimsuit model of the year competition at Turbines Health Club (pool and gym for the hotel and apartments).

-During the COVID-19 pandemic, Australian comedians Alex Apollonov of I Did a Thing and Aleksa Vulovic partnered with The Chaser to create a comedic investigation where they attempted to enter The Star casino while displaying as many Covid-19 symptoms as possible to see whether they would be allowed inside during the pandemic.
+During the COVID-19 pandemic, Australian comedians Alex Apollonov of I Did a Thing and Aleksa Vulović partnered with The Chaser to create a comedic investigation where they attempted to enter The Star casino while displaying as many COVID-19 symptoms as possible to see whether they would be allowed inside during the pandemic.
 In one attempt, Aleksa tried entering the casino while dressed in hospital surgical garbs, dragging an IV drip stand on wheels, with a high forehead temperature.
 Despite telling the casino staff that he had come straight from a nearby hospital, he was allowed to enter the casino where he spent his time using the gaming machines while wearing a white shirt saying "I have covid" in bold black letters.
 "When I rocked up with my hospital gown and drip, the first thing they asked me was whether I had a Star Casino gold membership card."
 Alex Apollonov followed Aleksa into the casino with a forehead temperature of 48 degrees (achieved using heat packs), which the staff detected with a temperature gun and was still allowed entry to the casino.
 "My head was still really hot after I got inside," said Apollonov.
 "I must have drunk 3 or 4 of their complimentary water bottles.
 They're obviously very used to catering for sick customers."
-When asked about possible legal repercussions over their comedic stunt, Vulovic replied: "There's no point suing us, we already lost all our savings on big wheel during our filming breaks."
+When asked about possible legal repercussions over their comedic stunt, Vulović replied: "There's no point suing us, we already lost all our savings on big wheel during our filming breaks."